shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ok, it’s time for your first lesson then!”
 Reesu smiled.
 “The doggy paddle!”

 Frost in the shape of tentacles melted around the edge of the ice sheet.
-The ice sheet slowly sinking into the ocean.
+The ice sheet slowly sunk into the ocean.

 Gra grabbed onto the spike in the middle of the disk, delaying the inevitable.
 “Reesuuu!”